(A) Time and place of the hearing

 (B) The bureau of state hearings shall send written notice of the time, date, and place of the hearing to the individual and authorized representative, to the local agency, and to the medical determination units identified in paragraph (C)(1) of this rule, who may be participating, via use of a notice describing the date, place, and time of the state hearing.

 (1) A copy of the scheduling notice shall be retained and included in the hearing record.

 (2) This notice shall be mailed at least ten calendar days prior to the date of the hearing, unless the appellant or authorized representative requests less advance notice in order to expedite scheduling.
 Expedited hearings may be granted at the discretion of the hearing authority.

-(3) When the hearing request involves action or lack of action by a managed care plan, copies of the scheduling notice shall be sent to the managed care plan and to the Ohio department of medicaid, bureau of managed care. .
+(3) When the hearing request involves a managed care plan or "MyCare Ohio" plan, copies of the scheduling notice shall be sent to the managed care plan or "MyCare Ohio" plan and upon request to the Ohio department of medicaid.

 (4) The scheduling notice shall: